HL7/cancer-reporting/input/pagecontent/background.md

 1. LIS to CCR via an EHR
 2. LIS to CCR directly

-In the first scenario, this IG is designed to align with the [MedMorph Reference Architecture](http://build.fhir.org/ig/HL7/fhir-medmorph/).
+In the first scenario, this IG is designed to align with the [MedMorph Reference Architecture (RA)](http://build.fhir.org/ig/HL7/fhir-medmorph/).
 The MedMorph RA now includes the [Central Cancer Registry Reporting Content IG (CCRRC IG)](https://build.fhir.org/ig/HL7/fhir-central-cancer-registry-reporting-ig/index.html), which is a content IG supporting data exchange from ambulatory sources to CCRs for public health use.
-The first exchange method described above leverages these existing MedMorph IGs to exchange data from a LIS to a CCR via an EHR intermediary.
-EHRs reporting pathology data to these CCR registries via this pathway that aligns with MedMorph via an EHR are expected to follow guidance provided in the CCRRC IG, including guidelines on PlanDefinition and Subscriptions.
+The LIS to CCR via an EHR exchange method leverages these existing MedMorph IGs to exchange data.
+EHRs reporting pathology data to these CCR registries via this pathway are expected to follow guidance provided in the CCRRC IG, including guidelines on PlanDefinition and Subscriptions.
 This alignment ensures cancer data from both ambulatory and pathology sources are exchanged via a common architecture.

-The second scenario, LIS to CCR exchange, is also outlined in this IG and guidelines can be found in the [Artifact Index](https://build.fhir.org/ig/HL7/cancer-reporting/artifacts.html).
+The second scenario, LIS to CCR exchange, is also outlined in this IG with guidelines in the [Artifact Index](https://build.fhir.org/ig/HL7/cancer-reporting/artifacts.html).

 **Figure: Data Flows Supported by this Implementation Guide**
 <table><tr><td><img src="CancerPath.jpg"/></td></tr></table>

 ### Ongoing Project Efforts
-This project acknowledges that there is an ongoing discussion about how LOINC vs. SNOMED terminologies serve cancer pathology, but it does not propose to resolve that discussion.
+This project acknowledges the ongoing discussion about how LOINC vs. SNOMED terminologies serve cancer pathology, but it does not propose to resolve that discussion.
 Future development of this standard may explore new use cases, such as microbiology laboratory reporting.
 Future revisions will also include mappings for CAP eCC Protocol CKey Identifier to SNOMED translation.

-There are also several cancer pathology exchange initiatives underway internationally, including:
+Several cancer pathology exchange initiatives are underway internationally, including:
 * [Integrating Healthcare Enterprise (IHE) Pathology and Laboratory Medicine (PaLM) Technical Framework Supplement: Anatomic Pathology Structured Report (ASPR)](https://www.ihe.net/uploadedFiles/Documents/PaLM/IHE_PaLM_Suppl_APSR.pdf)
 * [PaLM ASPR application in Germany](http://download.hl7.de/veranstaltungen/jahrestagungen/2016/17-haroskehartz.pdf)